BloomTech-Labs/grants-be/README.md

 `deleteGrant(id)` -> Deletes a single grant by the grant id.

-## 3️⃣ Environment Variables

-In order for the app to function correctly, the user must set up their own environment variables.

-create a .env file that includes the following:

-_ PORT - for local server settings
-_ JWT\*SECRET - secret for token verification

-- DATABASE\*URL - set to the path your locally hosted version of the postgres database
-- TEST_DATABASE_URL - optional for a duplicate local database (empty) for testing purposes

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.